etiennedevaux/warksar/README.md

 Milestone Project 1 - User Centric Front-end Development 11
 Development and Implementation
-Code demonstrates characteristics of ‘clean code’:
+Code demonstrates characteristics of ï¿½clean codeï¿½:
 Consistent and appropriate naming conventions within code and in file naming, e.g.
 ? file names and class names, are descriptive and consistent ? for cross-platform compatibility, file and directory names will not have spaces in them